 See Martina Johansson’s presentation here from the Biohacker Summit 2018 Stockholm video recording series:

+If you now have lots of remote staff (like a lot of businesses) then you will no doubt be struggling to manage them all, but you can make that a lot easier by using some good monitor keystroke software so that you know what they are all doing.
 Having struggled with lack of productivity in the past herself, the now award-winner for being the most productive author in Sweden, Martina Johansson, shared her secrets for success:

 This is particularly relevant for those working from home, remotely and/or entrepreneurs.
 Staying at home, in your sweatpants, with your cup of coffee sends the wrong signals to your brain.